run2bizdocs/documentation/en-us/docs/4biz-helium/processes/financial/use/register-financial-item.md

 ### Values and Apportionments

-In this tab you will register The Value of a financial item and also an apportionment fot it´s values
+In this tab you will register The Value of a financial item and also an apportionment for it´s values detailing Apportionment by Services, Apportionment by Business Units, Apportionment by Result Centers, Apportionment by Accouting Accounts, Apportionment by Projects and Accounting Activities.

 |Field|Description|
 |---|---|